josephkim583/Medication_Sorting_Game/README.md

   + Right: chatbox, where messages between user and agent appear
 - Bottom half: interactive space for any tasks or game (currently medication sorting game but could be replaced with any javascript-generated web application)

-## List of agent's state displayed in avatar space (could improve noticeability)
+## List of agent's state displayed in avatar space (could improve noticeability in the future)
 - Sleeping: head tilted, eyes closed, continuously breathing
 - Speaking: eyes open, high bounce twice
 - Thinking: continuously low bouncing, eyes open